axondeepseg/axondeepseg/docs_source/source/documentation.rst

 **Option 1: manual correction of the segmentation masks**

 * Note that when you launch a segmentation, in the folder output, you will also find the axon and myelin masks (with the suffixes **'_seg-axon.png'** and **'_seg-myelin.png'**).
 If the segmentation proposed by AxonDeepSeg is not optimal, you can manually correct the myelin mask.
 * For the manual correction, we suggest using the GIMP software (https://www.gimp.org/).
-For a more detailed procedure on how to do the manual correction with GIMP, please consult the following guide: `<neuropoly.pub/sop_labelling_with_GIMP>`_
+For a more detailed procedure on how to do the manual correction with GIMP, please consult the following link: `Manual labelling with GIMP <https://docs.google.com/document/d/10E6gzMP6BNGJ_7Y5PkDFmum34U-IcbMi8AvRruhIzvM/edit>`_.

 * After correcting the myelin mask, you can regenerate the segmentation masks (axon+myelin).
 To do this, you can use the following notebook: https://github.com/neuropoly/axondeepseg/blob/master/notebooks/generate_axons_from_myelin.ipynb.